Wildhoney/mundus-meus/README.md

  * `api/Geolocate/Nottingham` &ndash; Discovers the latitude/longitude for <i>Nottingham</i>;
  * `api/Search/52.95385025/-1.1698803748747` &ndash; Searches for entities around the lat/long.

-Please note: the aforementioned routes require `MOD_REWRITE` to be enabled &ndash; `AllowOverride` also needs to be set to `All` in order for the routes to resolve correctly.
+*Please note*: the aforementioned routes require `MOD_REWRITE` to be enabled &ndash; `AllowOverride` also needs to be set to `All` in order for the routes to resolve correctly.
 If you don't wish to use `MOD_REWRITE`, please refer to the `.htaccess`. file for the original routes.

 Technologies
 -----------